Ultra Pure and Clean Gold

 Materion is one of very few companies that consistently refines gold to the 99.999% purity level required by some of the most advanced high-tech companies.
 The largest use of these high-purity source materials is in our customer’s production of thin films using physical vapor deposition (PVD).
 In PVD processes, the film is formed by atoms transferring directly from the source through a gas phase and onto the substrate.
 The two technologies utilized most frequently for these PVD processes are e-beam evaporation and sputtering.

 During evaporation processes, and, the process of being deposited as a thin film onto a semiconductor wafer, gold can be prone to eject droplets that solidify into solid particles on the wafer, leading to improper functioning of a microelectronic circuit, and even require the scrapping of whole production lots.
 What a huge waste!

 Materion has been very successful in reducing this behavior, technically referred to as “spitting,” by developing the proprietary EVAPro® product line.
 EVAPro® is a proprietary manufacturing process that deactivates this material while producing ultra-high-purity evaporation materials with both low organic and inorganic impurities, while ensuring superior surface cleanliness.
-These advanced materials enable customers to increase yields and tool up-time.
+These Electronic Materials enable customers to increase yields and tool up-time.

 Contributing Factors to Gold Spitting